 - Delete to Trash - If the HDFS trash is enabled, files are moved to the trash folder.
 (Not supported when replicating to Amazon S3.)

 - Delete Permanently - Uses the least amount of space; use with caution.

 - Alerts - Whether to generate alerts for various state changes in the replication workflow.
 You can alert on failure, on start, on success, or when the replication workflow is aborted.

 - Add Exclusion click the link to exclude one or more paths from the replication.

 The replication task now appears as a row in the Replications Schedule table.
 (It can take up to 15 seconds for the task to appear.)If you selected Immediate in the Schedule field, the replication job begins running when you click Save Schedule.

 You can limit which hosts can run replication processes by specifying a whitelist of hosts.
 For example, you may not want a host with the Gateway role to run a replication job since the process is resource intensive.

-- Search for the following advanced configuration snippet: HDFS Replication Environment Advanced Configuration Snippet (Safety Valve).
+- Locate the HDFS Replication Environment Advanced Configuration Snippet (Safety Valve) property.